 Donate to Bark!
 Your contribution makes a difference!

-Damaging and destructive commercial proposals are a constant threat to Mt.
-Hood forests, rivers, and watersheds.
+Commercial proposals which seek to profit from ecologically exploitative projects are a constant threat to Mt.
+Hood forests, rivers, watersheds, wildlife, and recreation opportunities.